William A. Masters: Career

 He served as a Research Associate and Lecturer at the University of Zimbabwe (1989–90), and then was a faculty member in Agricultural Economics at Purdue University (1991-2010), with leave years at the Harvard Kennedy School of Government (2000) and the Earth Institute at Columbia University (2003–04).
 He served as co-editor of the journal Agricultural Economics from 2006 to 2011, and moved to Tufts in 2010 where he served as chair of the Department of Food and Nutrition Policy from 2011 to 2014.

 Awards

-He is a Fellow of the American Society for Nutrition (FASN), elected in 2025, and since 2020 also a Fellow of the Agricultural & Applied Economics Association from which he received the Bruce Gardner Memorial Prize for Applied Policy Analysis (2013) for work on pay-for-performance contributing to the World Bank's AgResults program, the Publication of Enduring Quality Award (2014) for work on climatic factors in economic growth, the Quality of Research Discovery Award (2019) for work on caregiver incentives in child nutrition, and the Quality of Communications Award (2022) for work on cost and affordability of nutritious diets.
+In 2026, he was awarded the Borgstrom Prize in Global Food Security from the Royal Swedish Academy of Agriculture and Forestry in Stockholm.
+He is also a Fellow of the American Society for Nutrition (FASN), elected in 2025, and since 2020 also a Fellow of the Agricultural & Applied Economics Association from which he received the Bruce Gardner Memorial Prize for Applied Policy Analysis (2013) for work on pay-for-performance contributing to the World Bank's AgResults program, the Publication of Enduring Quality Award (2014) for work on climatic factors in economic growth, the Quality of Research Discovery Award (2019) for work on caregiver incentives in child nutrition, and the Quality of Communications Award (2022) for work on cost and affordability of nutritious diets.
 He is also an International Fellow of the African Association of Agricultural Economists (2010), and as a student he was supported by a Harry S. Truman Scholarship (1981), a Fulbright Dissertation Research Grant (1988) among other awards.